Chris Kaba’s family demands suspension of firearms officer who fatally shot him

 He said there was no way to “sugarcoat” what had happened to Mr Kaba and urged them to “have stamina” in their efforts to raise awareness of his death and the events surrounding it.

-“Everyone here today, I would encourage everyone to have stamina, and I know it’s a very difficult thing to say and it’s not even nice, because no one should have the stamina to go on a journey like this… But when these people do these things, they get away with it, because what happens is we do this once, we get tired, we tweet, we get tired, we do it for a week, we do it for two weeks, we do it for a month, and they know we get tired,” he said.
+“Everyone here today, I would encourage everyone to have stamina, and I know it’s a very difficult thing to say… But when these people do these things, they get away with it, because what happens is we do this once, we get tired, we tweet, we get tired, we do it for a week, we do it for two weeks, we do it for a month, and they know we get tired,” he said.

 “What they’ve done is they’ve killed someone.
 We can’t sugarcoat it,” he added.

-The crowds marching to Scotland Yard paid tribute to Mr Kaba, who died after a police chase that ended in Streatham Hill.
+Protesters paid tribute to the 24-year-old, who died after a police chase that ended in Streatham Hill, and held up signs reading “Black Lives Matter”, “Justice for Chris Kaba” and “Abolish the Met”.

 There was a limited police presence as demonstrators assembled on Parliament Square and made their way through Whitehall.